Historical Football Kits

 Background

 In 1902 Newton Heath became Manchester United, wearing the simple red and white strip that would become world famous.
-For their change kit, the team wore blue and white stripes until the 1920s with a couple of exceptions.
-The team wore white during the 1907-08 season and in the FA Cup final of 1909 an all-white strip with a red V was worn because of a clash with Bristol City (who wore blue).
+According to the Western Daily Press (22 Sept 1902 researched by Danial Gellatly) they wore green and white when they visited Bristol City at the start of the season.
+Further research by Paul Nagel and Tim Ashmore has established that green and white striped shirts were United's regular alternative between 1903 and 1908.
+In the FA Cup final of 1909 an all-white strip with a red V was worn because of a clash with Bristol City (who wore blue).
 This strip was also used a few weeks earlier in a league game against Bristol City but without the Lancashire rose crest.

 In 1922 United adopted the white shirts with red V worn in the 1909 final as their first choice colours in an effort to change their waning fortunes.
 Plain red shirts were worn when a change was needed.

 In 1932 the team adopted maroon and white hooped shirts as their change kit.
-After several away wins these became United's lucky strip and in March 1934 were adopted as heir first choice.
+After several away wins this became United's lucky strip and in March 1934 were adopted as first choice.
 When, in 1935-36 the familiar red shirts were restored, the hoops were again used as change shirts.
-After this, plain blue shirts with white collars were adopted and may have been used well into the 1950s (corroboration needed).
+Later plain blue shirts with white collars were adopted and were used well into the 1950s.

 In the mid-1950s the Busby Babes emerged wearing a new and modern lightweight kit which was produced in all-white with red trimmings when a colour clash required a change.
 White now became the alternative of choice until 1970 although blue shirts did reappear once or twice, most notably on a remarkable night at Wembley in May 1968 when United became the first English team to win the European Cup in an all-blue kit.